lucidsoftware/lucid-programming-competition-2020/problems/AncientLanguage/description.md

 # Ancient Language
 ## Description
-In a recent dig from an expedition to Old Earth, archaeoligists discovered an ancient tome describing a long forgotten language.
+In a recent dig from an expedition to Old Earth, archaeologists discovered an ancient tome describing a long forgotten language.
 After much study, experts at the museum have come to the astonishing conclusion that the tome contains the specifications for an early, primitive language for computation.
 You have been tasked with implementing an interpreter for this language in preparation for an upcoming presentation on the discovery.

 Implement the interpreter according to the following specifications: